YounessBird/DependencyInjection-lib-Concept--IOC/README.md

 3.Choosing the registration type as Singleton or Transient.

-4.Using reflecion to instantiate instances.
+4.Using reflection to instantiate instances.